 Neglect

-Neglect of a child is when it isn’t properly taken care of, thus damaging its development.
+Neglect of a child is when it is not properly taken care of, thus damaging its development.
 Neglect can begin immediately in the womb.
 It is generally not considered neglect when the child’s needs are not taken care of well enough on the odd occasion.
 Neglect is divided into four categories.

 Physical neglect